cnellington/Contextualized/joss/paper.md

 ![Contextualized Machine Learning paradigm.\label{fig:paradigm}](figs/context_encoders_sideways.pdf){width=100%}

-# Benefits of Contextualized ML
+# Benefits and Use Cases of Contextualized ML
-This framework exhibits desirable properties, such as its ability to infer sample-specific models without losing power by splitting data into many subgroups, incorporate multiple data modalities via context encoding, explicitly test for heterogeneity in real data, while automatically defaulting to the most appropriate type of traditional model when complex heterogeneity is not present.
+This framework's main use cases are derived from the desirable properties it exhibits, such as its ability to infer personalized models without losing power by splitting data into many subgroups, incorporate multiple data modalities via context encoding, explicitly test for heterogeneity in real data, and automatically default to the most appropriate type of traditional model when complex heterogeneity is not present.

 ## High-resolution Heterogeneity
 Previous cluster or cohort-based methods infer a single statistical model that is shared amongst all the samples in a (sub)population, implicitly assuming that intra-cluster or intra-cohort samples are homogeneous and identically distributed.